LassoSoft/LassoGuide/lasso_guide_source/operations/curl.rst

 ``include_url`` method is all that is needed for HTTP requests and the ``ftp_…`` methods handle your FTP needs.
-In fact, the examples below could have easily been done using one of those methods, but are provided to give you an understading of how to use the ``curl`` type in case you find yourself needing more control.
+In fact, the examples below could have easily been done using one of those methods, but are provided to give you an understanding of how to use the ``curl`` type in case you find yourself needing more control.